2013 Toyota Tundra Performance

 Acceleration and Power

 Reviewers are generally happy with the Tundra’s powertrain options, saying each engine offers ample power for most daily driving.
 For heavy towing and hauling, though, most critics prefer the 5.7-liter V8 for its ample torque and horsepower output.
-Reviewers who comment on the six-speed automatic that comes with the V8 options say that it shifts smoothly and promptly.
+Reviewers say the six-speed automatic that comes with the V8 engines shifts smoothly and promptly.

 - "Of the two V8 engine choices, we prefer the more powerful 5.7-liter V8 for its rich baritone and high level of torque." -- Kelley Blue Book